hiveot/hub.capnp/README.md

 The Hub can run on most small to large Intel and Arm based systems.

 The minimal requirement for the Hub is 100MB of RAM and an Intel Celeron, or ARMv7 CPU.
-Additional resources might be required for some plugins.
-See plugin documentation.
+Additional resources might be required for some add-on services.

 ### Install From Package Manager